 By mail.
-After reading the proxy materials, you may vote your shares by marking, signing, dating and returning your proxy card to the Company's proxy solicitor in the envelope provided.
-To best ensure timely receipt of your proxy, you are encouraged to mail your proxy card for arrival by May 22, 2018.
+After reading the proxy materials, you may vote your shares by marking, signing, dating and returning your proxy card in the envelope provided.
+To best ensure timely receipt of your proxy, you are encouraged to mail your proxy card for arrival by May 2, 2019.